Question

 Financial risks are associated with the financial structure of the business, its transactions, and the financial systems in place.
 These risks can arise from market movements, liquidity issues, or credit risks.

-Question was asked on:
+This question was asked on:

 To avoid issues like this, first separate potential threats into internal or external risks.
 For internal risks, divide them into strategic, operational, or financial.(Slide 3) From there, break them down further into separate buckets: product or design, manufacturing, systems and software, etc. Each risk category has to be managed independently.(Slide 5)

-Asked on the following presentation:
+Asked on

-Preview (20 slides)
+Preview (20 Slides)